Sexually transmitted infections

 A new gonorrhoea treatment

 GARDP is partnering with biotech Entasis Therapeutics on the development of a novel antibiotic called zoliflodacin.
 As a first-in-class treatment, zoliflodacin is active against resistant strains of gonorrhoea.
 Zoliflodacin has also been designed as an oral treatment option, which has the potential for significant benefits compared to the current standard of care of intramuscular injections.
 Following positive phase 2 results, the drug is currently being evaluated in a global phase 3 trial.
 The trial, which is assessing the effectiveness and safety of zoliflodacin against available gonorrhoea treatments, is underway in the United States, Netherlands, Thailand and South Africa.

 Under its partnership agreement, GARDP is responsible for the phase 3 trial and pharmaceutical development activities for zoliflodacin to support regulatory approval and market access.
-GARDP will have commercial rights to zoliflodacin in up to 168 low- and middle-income countries.
+GARDP will have commercial rights to zoliflodacin in all low- and middle-income countries.
 The zolifoldacin programme is a ground-breaking example of a public-private partnership approach to developing a novel antibiotic that prioritizes market access within countries that have high rates of gonorrhoea and for patients who need the treatment most.
 To learn more download the Partnership Overview document.

 “The initiation of the phase 3 trial of zoliflodacin is an important milestone and brings hope for people affected by gonorrhoea.
 The global nature of the trial, across four continents, represents our commitment to ensuring this treatment is available to anyone who needs it, wherever they live.”